ymli81/RosNodeAutomator/README.md

 - the program checks the name of rosnodes in the given package, a new node name is asked if the given node name is found.
 - To generate the custom msg/srv: enter any index number that is not showing in the msg/srv list or if the msg/srv is empty
 - For editing the custom msg/srv: answer the questions when enter that step or you can choose to edit that later.
+- names of custom msg/srv will be checked before generating to prevent duplicate names.
 - After finishing: roscd into the package, and make. the package should be able to compile w/o error.